rackerlabs/repose/repose-aggregator/tests/functional-tests/README.md

 #Getting Started#

 1. Build Repose locally to generate the war and ear artifacts.
 E.g. run `mvn -DskipTests=true clean install` on the root pom file.
-2. Enable the spock-regression-tests maven profile (for IDE awareness of the test/spock-functional-tests module)
+2. Enable the spock-regression-tests maven profile (for IDE awareness of the test/functional-tests module)
-3. Run `mvn test` in the spock-functional-tests module
+3. Run `mvn test` in the functional-tests module

 # Test Organization #